pencil-user/forum_prototype/README.md

 1. use forum_proj_dusan.sql file to create a MySQL database with test data

-2. go to server folder and install necessary packages with "npm install" command
+2. go to backend folder and install necessary packages with "npm install" command

 3. configure server parameters in config/default.json to connect to database